-Check out what others are saying about our dental services on Yelp: Dental Checkup Plano
+Check out what others are saying about our dental services on Yelp: Dental Checkup in Plano, TX

 Questions Answered on This Page

 Q. What is involved in the dental cleaning portion of a checkup?

 Q. What does the dentist look for in a dental examination?

 Q. How often should someone have a dental checkup?

 Q. What are dental sealants?
 Are they growing in popularity?